 Applications must be postmarked by April 10, 2019 and should be mailed to:

 Sheldon, MO 64784

-He was preceded in death by his parents and one brother, Don.
+She was preceded in death by her parents and two brothers, Jim and Don Painter.